 On January 9, 1945 Allied bombers targeted the unmarked Japanese transport convoy carrying the Allied prisoners.
 Bombs struck the Enoura Maru off the waters of Formosa, penetrating the ship’s decks and exploding in the hull where the tightly-packed prisoners were being held.
 Approximately 400 Allied prisoners of war were killed in the explosion and its aftermath.
 Unfortunately, Captain Paul Pearson was among them.

 Paul’s remains were repatriated to the United States after the war.
-He has a grave marker in Arlington National Cemetery and his remains are buried in the National Cemetery of the Pacific in Hawaii.
+He is now buried in Arlington National Cemetery.